wp-plugins/terribl/readme.txt

 == Screenshots ==

+1. The SHAREABLE Link Widget with a simple example link for [wordpress.ieonly.com](http://wordpress.ieonly.com/).

+2. The same Widget, when you hover over the link, the easy-to-copy code is displayed.

+3. The In-Bound Links Widget with examples of returned links and a fancy example of a SHAREABLE link to [GOTMLS.NET](http://gotmls.net/).

+4. The SHAREABLE Link Settings page with all settings for [GOTMLS.NET](http://gotmls.net/) link.

-1. This is a screen shot of the Widget settings with all it's options showing.
+5. The In-Bound Links Widget settings on the Widget Admin page with the options showing.

-2. This is a screen shot of the Widget with some example links.

-3. This is a screen shot of the Settings page with some example In-Bound Links.

-4. This is a screen shot of the Stats page with some example stats.
+6. The TERRIBL Stats page with some example stats.

 == Changelog ==

+= 1.2.11.05 =
+* Improved load time and impression counting techniques.

 = 1.2.11.04 =
 * Added a whole new Widget that makes link sharing easy and customizable.